jaqobb/dependency-injector/README.md

 Inject dependencies directly into your Java code without increasing jar file size.

 ### Purposes of this project
-This project gives the possibility to use external dependencies in your applications without increasing final jar size due to dependency shading.
+This project gives the possibility to use external dependencies in your applications without increasing the final jar size due to dependency shading.

 ### Requirements
 All you need is Java 8 and optionally Maven or Gradle if you don't want to download sources on your own.